Facets of a mixed-integer bilinear covering set with bounds on variables: Optimization Over and Separation on

-So, to determine an optimal solution, we just have to check the signs of the objective coefficient and compute the value of $\sqrt{\frac{r d_i}{c_i}}$.
+So, to find an optimal solution, we just have to check the signs of the objective coefficient and compute the value of $\sqrt{\frac{r d_i}{c_i}}$.
 This can be done in constant time. \end{proof}

 Now we consider the set $S$.
-Since the objective function is linear, it is equivalent to minimize over $conv(S)$.
-There must be an extreme point optimal solution, provided an optimal solution exists.
-Suppose optimal solution exists.
-Then by Theorem~\ref{ExtThm}, there must be an optimal solution that is an extreme point of $conv(S_i)$ for some $i \in N$, because each extreme point of $conv(S)$ is an extreme point of $conv(S_i)$ for some $i \in N$.
-So, if we solve the $n$ problems $\min_{\mathcal{L}(i, x_i, y_i) \in S_i} c_i x_i + d_i y_i$ for $i \in N$ and pick the minimum of the $n$ objective values, we will get the optimal value and corresponding optimal solution.
-We have seen earlier that each subproblem takes constant time to solve.
-So, we can solve this problem in linear time.
-The algorithm is presented in Algorithm~\ref{Alg3}
+If an optimal solution exists, there must be an extreme point optimal solution of $conv(S)$ that is optimal in $S$.
+Now by Theorem~\ref{ExtThm}, there must be an optimal solution that is an extreme point of $conv(S_i)$ for some $i \in N$.
+We can solve the $n$ problems $\min_{\mathcal{L}(i, x_i, y_i) \in S_i} c_i x_i + d_i y_i$ for $i \in N$ and pick the minimum of the $n$ objective values, we will get the optimal value and corresponding optimal solution.
+Since each subproblem takes constant time to solve, we can solve the whole problem in linear time.